What would typically qualify as hospital/major medical expenses?

 How do benefits for day procedures work?

-If an admission to a non-Network Hospital for a day procedure subsequently results in an overnight stay, the entire account will change from the Scheme Rate to the SRPL rate and the member will be liable for any difference in costs between that charged for a day admission and the actual final account rendered, based on the actual time and date of discharge.
+If an admission to a non-Network Hospital for a day procedure subsequently results in an overnight stay, the entire account will change from the Scheme Rate/negotiated rate to the SRPL rate and the member will be liable for any difference in costs between that charged for a day admission and the actual final account rendered, based on the actual time and date of discharge.

 Members are encouraged to ensure that, if they are admitted for a day procedure in a non-Network Hospital, their doctor performs the procedure early enough on the day in question.
 This will ensure that an overnight stay is not required due to the need to recover from the anaesthetic administered or for any other purpose and will thus avoid any additional co-payments being applied.